-- 1. During the opening conference, the CSHO shall initially confirm that the employer falls under Major Group 33 of the SIC Manual.
-If the SIC code of the establishment is not included in Appendix B, the CSHO will exit the facility (if there is no other reason to inspect the employer) and no inspection shall be conducted under this NEP. - 2.
+- 1. During the opening conference, the CSHO shall initially confirm that the employer falls under the SIC/NAICS classification of a primary metal industry.
+If the SIC/NAICS code of the establishment is not included in Appendix B, the CSHO will exit the facility (if there is no other reason to inspect the employer) and no inspection shall be conducted under this NEP. - 2.
 CSHOs should explain the goals of this NEP to the employer. - 3.
 CSHOs should request information on any hazard analyses performed at the facility for the following: - a.
 29 CFR 1910.132(d) Hazard assessment and equipment selection: OSHA's Personal Protective Equipment (PPE) standards require employers to assess their workplaces to determine if hazards are present, or are likely to be present, that necessitate the use of PPE (29 CFR §1910.132).
-If such hazards are present or are likely to be present (as determined by the information from Material Safety Data Sheets (MSDSs) or observable workplace conditions), employers must ensure that workers use the appropriate PPE to protect their eyes, face, hands and extremities, depending on the nature of the hazard (29 CFR §§1910.132, .133, .138).
-The employer is responsible for both the quality of the hazard assessment and the adequacy of the PPE selected. - b.
-29 CFR 1910.134(d) Selection of Respirators: Employers in industries under Major Group 33 of the SIC Manual with potential respiratory hazards are required to conduct the evaluation required by §1910.134(d)(1)(iii) of the Respiratory Protection standard.
+If such hazards are present or are likely to be present (as determined by the information from Material Safety Data Sheets (MSDSs) or Safety Data Sheets (SDSs) or observable workplace conditions), employers must ensure that workers use the appropriate PPE to protect their eyes, face, hands and extremities, depending on the nature of the hazard (29 CFR §§1910.132, .133, .138).
+The employer is responsible for both the quality of the hazard assessment and the adequacy of the PPE selected.

+b.
+29 CFR 1910.134(d) Selection of Respirators: Employers in the primary metal industries with potential respiratory hazards are required to conduct the evaluation required by §1910.134(d)(1)(iii) of the Respiratory Protection standard.